ddev/ddev/docs/users/developer-tools.md

 `ddev exec composer create-project ...`

 Note: if you run `ddev composer global require`, (or run `composer global require` inside the web container) the global packages will be installed in the in-container user's home directory ( ~/.composer) and will disappear on the next container restart, requiring rerun of the command.
-You may need an additional step of synchronizing created composer configuration and installed packages with the DDev's [homeadditions folder](extend/in-container-configuration.md) on the host.
+You may need an additional step of synchronizing created composer configuration and installed packages with the DDEV's [homeadditions folder](extend/in-container-configuration.md) on the host.

 <a name="windows-os-and-ddev-composer"></a>